General Fiction posted December 4, 2022 |

 As they talked, May could see Arianna had made her decision.
 "Okay, honey," she said, "I will help you to make the arrangements."

-Beneath the steel bridge in the ship's harbor, near the docks in Portland, sat a gray, bleak concrete building that looked foreboding to Arianna.
-It certainly didn't have an appearance of a hospital or anything that might resemble a healthy place for patients to inhabit.
-When she entered the back door and walked down the dimly lit corridor, their footsteps reverberated loudly off the dirty walls, making the scene even more ominous.
-At the end was a steel door with no name or number.
+Beneath the steel bridge in the ship's harbor, near the docks in Portland, sat a gray, dreary concrete building that appeared foreboding to Arianna.
+It certainly did not resemble a hospital or any place that could be considered healthy for patients.
+As she entered the back door and walked down the dimly lit corridor, their footsteps echoed loudly off the grimy walls, intensifying the ominous atmosphere.
+At the end stood a steel door without any name or number.

 May checked the address she had written down.
-"I guess this is it," she said softly to Arianna, she knocked, and the heavy door creaked open.
+"I guess this is it," she said softly to Arianna.
+She knocked, and the heavy door creaked open.
 A rather unseemly-looking man peeked out.
-He opened it, and they went inside.
-He quickly slammed it shut.
+He opened the door, and they went inside, then he quickly slammed the door shut.

 "Did you bring the money?" he asked somewhat abruptly.
 "It better be cash!"